Milwaukee Saint Patrick's Day Parade: Mitchell Street

-In 1977, Danny O'Donoghue stepped down as Parade Chair.
+In 1977,Danny O'Donoghue stepped down as Parade Chair.
 The parade was then headed up by Jeanne McCue.
 She was the Shamrock Club's first Wild Irish Rose in 1973.
 McCue was later honored for her work during the Bosnian War, where she utilized her training as a nurse.

 In 1978, Ms. McCue was succeeded by Catherine "Cate" Harris, a longtime Shamrock Club member.
 She would later help lead volunteers at the International Institute of Wisconsin's Holiday Folk Fair.
 There was still a strong Irish presence in the area, due to the families who settled at Saint Patrick Parish, located at 723 West Washington, a few blocks north of the staging area for the parade.
 St. Patrick is the site of the yearly Mass in Honor of St. Patrick on Parade day.

 Cate Harris was succeeded by Chuck Ward, one of the leading forces in the Nash's Irish Castle Kazoo Band.
 He was also a member of the Milwaukee-based Irish music band Blarney.
 He was later one of the main coordinators of the Milwaukee Irish Fest.

 North Avenue

-In 1985, parade moved to North Avenue, where it ran from 53 Street in Milwaukee, to 74 Street in Wauwatosa.
+In 1985, the parade moved to North Avenue, where it ran from 53 Street in Milwaukee, to 74 Street in Wauwatosa.
 The parade marshaled on the Steuben Middle School playground on 52 and North.
 The mayors of Milwaukee and Wauwatosa were a part of the parade each year.
 Maricolette Walsh, the Wauwatosa mayor, was also a Shamrock Club member.
 She helped to keep fees lower on the Wauwatosa side of 60th Street.

 While on North Avenue, the Parade committee sponsored a window decorating contest for business along the parade route.
 The parade route businesses had leprechauns, floral displays, window paint, and shamrocks looking out at the crowds.
 At the terminus of the parade route, a post parade party was held at Pius XI Grade School, on 76 and Wright.
 When the parish decided to use their rink only for roller skating the party was moved to the Wauwatosa Civic Center on 76 and North.
 Both of the Milwaukee area Irish dance schools, Trinity Academy of Irish Dance and Cashel Dennehy Irish Dancers, performed alternating years.

 A number of business owners on North Avenue complained of lost revenue for the parade day, as it was a Saturday, streets were closed from 9 AM until 2 pm, and many of the parade goers would just leave after the event, and not spend any money.
 An alternative was sought.